 Preserve a Press

-In his 1666 diary, Samuel Pepys recorded that he had lost the use of his books, he had roughly 250 piled in his study and was increasingly frustrated about accessing or damaging them.
-His solution, he called for ‘Simpson the Joiner’, from the Naval dockyards to help him design ‘a cupboard for books’ which he called Presses.
+In 1666, Samuel Pepys recorded in his diary that he had lost the use of his books.
+With around 250 volumes stacked in his study, he grew increasingly frustrated by the difficulty of accessing them and the risk of damage.
+His solution?
+He enlisted ‘Simpson the Joiner’ from the Naval dockyards to help design a ‘cupboard for books’—what he called Presses.

-Press Number One contains some remarkable volumes.
-Not the 250 books it was originally built for by Simpson, the Joiner, as Pepys arranged his collection by size so each press has a mixture of books from small to large.
+Press Number One holds some extraordinary volumes.
+While it was originally designed by Simpson the Joiner to house 250 books, Pepys arranged his collection by size, meaning each press contains a mix of small and large works.

-Highlights of this Press include the two Wycliffite Bibles, among the earliest translations into English of the New Testament with superb bindings; and a recipe book from the fifteenth century handwritten on paper, an expensive material at a time when none was made in Britain.
+Among the highlights are two Wycliffite Bibles—some of the earliest English translations of the New Testament—bound in exquisite covers.
+Another treasure is a fifteenth-century recipe book, handwritten on paper, a rare and costly material at a time when none was produced in Britain.

-In 1667 Pepys suffered a familiar experience for all of us who order a bookcase.
-When his first bookcase arrived, he immediately found that he ran out of space, so he commissioned another, almost identical to the first but with height adjustable shelves.
+In 1667, Pepys experienced a familiar frustration—his first bookcase quickly ran out of space.
+To solve the problem, he ordered another, almost identical to the first but with height-adjustable shelves.

 Preserving the Presses

-If you would like to support a Press or receive more information about the collection of books housed in each Press, don't hesitate to get in touch with the Alumni and Development Office.
+If you would like to contribute to the restoration of a Press or learn more about the books housed within them, please contact the Alumni and Development Office.

 Support the Pepys Restoration Project

-The College will be funding this significant work from its reserves, but we are looking to you, our Members and Friends, to cover half of the £5 million cost to restore this important heritage building and the Pepys Library for posterity.
+The College is committed to funding this major restoration from its reserves, but we are asking our Members and Friends to help raise half of the £6.3 million needed to restore this historic building and safeguard the Pepys Library for future generations.

-Every gift to the Pepys Restoration Project will make a huge difference.
+Every contribution to the Pepys Restoration Project plays a vital role in preserving this remarkable heritage.

 Make a Gift (£) Make a Gift ($)